michaelswitzer/michaelswitzer.github.io/pages/about.md

 ![Mike in front of the world's largest oyster]({{site.url}}/assets/about/mike-oyster.jpg)

-I love outdoors, especially experienced by bicycle.
+I love outdoors, especially experienced on a bicycle.

 {% for image in site.static_files %}{% if image.path contains 'assets/about/outdoors' %}<img src="{{ site.url }}{{ image.path }}" alt="{{ image.name | remove: ".jpg" }}" />{% endif %}{% endfor %}